Railway Management System ER Diagram

 Railway Management System Features

-- Railway Management – Railway Management is the main feature of this system wherein the ER diagram contains the basic details needed for managing ticket records and availability.
+• Railway Management: Railway Management is the main feature of this system wherein the ER diagram contains the basic details needed for managing ticket records and availability.
 This basic information was composed of railway records, ticket sales, counts, and availabilities.
-It will also monitor or check about the customers’ info and purchasing or reservation status.
+It will also monitor or check the customers’ info and purchase or reservation status.

-- Customer Management – This feature plays a big role in the system because this gathers and manages the important information of the customer.
-This information was used to track their transaction and reservation records and other important matters regarding the system to assure that the services were given properly.
+• Customer Management: This feature plays a big role in the system because it gathers and manages the customer’s important information.
+This information was used to keep track of their transactions, reservations, and other important system details to make sure that services were given correctly.

-- Manage Tickets – The ticket management will be done by the admin to track the number of reserves and remaining available.
-This will also monitor the count of their customers as well as their revenues.
+• The ticket management will be done by the admin to track the number of reserves and remaining available.
+This will also allow them to monitor the count of their customers as well as their revenues.

-- Manage Revenues and Record Transactions – Its feature will manage and monitor the revenues and secures every transaction made by the customer.
+• Its features will enable you to manage and monitor your revenue while also securing each transaction.
 This is also the basis for their income and expenses.
-Through this, the admin will have the records of transactions and review them for future use.
+Through this, the admin will have the records of transactions and can review them for future use.

 ER Diagram for Railway Reservation

-ER Diagram of Railway Management System shows the system entity relationships in each entity and their supposed functions in each relationship.
+The ER diagram of the Railway Management System shows the relationships between each system entity and how each entity is assumed to work in each relationship.

 Railway Management System Database Design